Frequently Asked Questions

-You can accept it and work with our office to explore getting the room changed or modified to something that meets your needs.
-You must secure housing on campus (i.e. have a contract) for us to be able to arrange disability accommodations.
-You are still required to go through the Housing Office to secure a room (e.g., sign a contract), in order for us to be able to assist you in changing or modifying your room to meet your needs.
+You should accept the contract and then work with our office to explore getting the room changed or modified to something that meets your needs.
+You must secure housing on campus in order for us to arrange your housing accommodations.

-Due to the manner in which rooms are assigned, we cannot arrange rooms for other students when arranging a room for you (e.g., with blocking).
-If you have concerns or questions, please talk to your SDS Counselor about this.
+However, due to the manner in which rooms are assigned, it may not be possible for us to arrange rooms for other students when arranging a room for you (e.g., with blocking).
+If you have concerns or questions, please let us know.